Actavis Pharmaceuticals & Their Medications

 Medicines: What Medications Do Actavis, Inc. Sell?

-Actavis, Inc. produced literally hundreds of different medications.
+Actavis, Inc. produced hundreds of different medications.
 It was also known for being the supplier of a number of generic formulations of medications as well as their own brand of medications.
 Brand name medications are still marketed by Allergan, and the generic medications have been transferred to Teva Pharmaceuticals.
-Some of the more notable medications associated with Actavis, Inc. are outlined below:
+Some of the more notable Actavis products associated with Actavis, Inc. are outlined below:

-- Actonel (risedronic acid) is used to treat the complications of osteoporosis.
+- Actonel (risedronic acid) is an Actavis medicine used to treat the complications of osteoporosis.

 - Androderm patch (testosterone) is a transdermal patch used to treat issues with low testosterone levels as a result of surgery, disease, or some other disorder.